Single Failure Tolerance (1FT) for HCI Reliability: Myth or Fact?

 be clustered, more than 50% of them are more than 1 MB apart in logical address 5; so, we assume that they could affect 7 different chunks of data.

 - One way to reduce the chances of encountering a latent sector error during rebuild is constantly “scrubbing” the disk drives, that is, reading and verifying the content and rebuilding lost sectors6.
 The reduction in data-loss probability depends on the scrubbing frequency.
 Scrubbing at very high frequency without affecting customer workloads is nearly impossible due to increasing drive capacities and the 24/7 nature of many workloads.
-We assume that the disks are scrubbed once a month.
+We assumed that disks are scrubbed once a month.
 A full scrub of the 30-drive pool once a month would consume 45 MB/s disk bandwidth 24×77.
 Some HCI storage systems implement scrubbing 8.

 - The probability of at least one drive in the pool failing in one year is 1-(1-0.02)30 = 45%.